nautechsystems/nautilus_trader/docs/developer_guide/rust.md

 Great care will be taken with the use of Rusts `unsafe` facility - which just enables a small set of additional language features, thereby changing the contract between the interface and caller, shifting some responsibility for guaranteeing correctness from the Rust compiler, and onto us.
-The goal is to realize the advantages of the `unsafe` facility, whilst avoiding _any_ undefined behaviour.
+The goal is to realize the advantages of the `unsafe` facility, whilst avoiding _any_ undefined behavior.
-The definition for what the Rust language designers consider undefined behaviour can be found in the [language reference](https://doc.rust-lang.org/stable/reference/behavior-considered-undefined.html).
+The definition for what the Rust language designers consider undefined behavior can be found in the [language reference](https://doc.rust-lang.org/stable/reference/behavior-considered-undefined.html).

 ## Safety Policy
 To maintain the high standards of correctness the project strives for, it's necessary to specify a reasonable policy